aedoardo1990/Master_Human_Nature/README.md

 - [Wikipedia](https://www.wikipedia.org/) - landing image on the Home page
 - [Pinterest](https://www.pinterest.it/) - covers of the books on "The Books" page and photo of the author on "About the author" page
-- [Mediuam] (<https://medium.com/@keepasking/a-year-with-robert-greene-102876c9b4ca>) - photo of all the books on the page "Get free eBook"
+- [Medium] (<https://medium.com/@keepasking/a-year-with-robert-greene-102876c9b4ca>) - photo of all the books on the page "Get free eBook"

 ### Code used